|

 needed, see the method here.]

-If you need a line underneath any text, simply toggle that cell's bottom border "on"
+You can add a visible "underline" underneath any cell: Simply toggle that cell's bottom cell line "on"

 by right-clicking the cell and selecting Borders/Fill; under the Cell